igromanru/HD2-Farming-Guide/README.md

 The feature allows bypassing the original limit by changing the current session ID.
 With the feature enabled, you can pick up exactly 13 stacks every ~50 seconds.
 It’s the server’s cooldown, and there’s currently no known way to skip it.
+### Super Credits appear as question "?" mark
+It means the SC model isn’t loaded in the current mission.
+You can either switch to another mission or install the [Super Credits Cheat Arrows](https://rpghq.org/forums/viewtopic.php?t=3175) mod, which forces the game to always load the model.
+Use the [HD2 Arsenal – Mod Manager](https://www.nexusmods.com/helldivers2/mods/4664) to manage your mods — it’s better than other HD2 mod managers.

 ### Game Crashes
 Hacking is not an "exact science".
 Removing GameGuard from the game will sometimes cause it to crash.
 Also, some features might cause crashes under different circumstances.